Fenix LD30 Flashlight Review

-Today I have in for testing a new Fenix light, the LD30.
-It’s an 18650 light with the interesting Fenix optic, and a dual switch interface.
+The Fenix LD30 flashlight is an 18650 light with an interesting Fenix optic, and a dual switch interface.
 Read on!

 Official Specs and Features

 Just one version.
 Two kits though.
-One has battery, one has no battery.
+One has a battery, one has no battery.

 The no-battery option is $64.95.
 The with-battery kit is $79.95, so it’s clear that the no-battery option is the better choice.